 Telephone: 0300 111 3000

 Complaints that are not managed through the complaints process

 - Matters for which there is a statutory right of appeal,for example appealing a Penalty Charge Notice (PCN) or a School Admissions decision.

-- Complaints where legal proceedings, court or tribunal action is being taken (although related issues that are not subject to legal proceedings may be considered)
+- Complaints where legal proceedings, court or tribunal action is due to, or already, being taken (although related issues that are not subject to legal proceedings may be considered).